TheGogy/sudoku-solver/README.md

 As column `2` does not contain any `1`s, this branch of the algorithm terminates unsuccessfully and the algorithm moves onto the next branch.

-Repeating the algorithm, we will eventually end up with:
+Continuing the algorithm, we will eventually end up with:

 |     | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 |:---:|---|---|---|---|---|---|---|